homebrew-ec-foss/homebrew-internethome/src/posts/tilde-4.0-prob.lm.md

 >
 >*"I collaborated on a study guide designed to work locally without internet access, contributing to feature brainstorming, documentation, and backend research.
 Through this project, I was introduced to machine learning libraries, backend development, full-stack integration, and Git/GitHub.
 More importantly, I learned how much successful collaboration relies on communication and sustained effort.
 The experience highlighted areas to grow my full-stack skills, but instead of discouraging me, it motivated step-by-step improvement.
 Working alongside skilled teammates reshaped how I learn, emphasizing perseverance, teamwork, and continuous growth."* - [**S S Adhithya Sriram**](https://github.com/SS-AdhithyaSriram)
 >
->Over 4 weeks at TILDE, I collaborated with the Prob.lm team to build a RAG-based study assistant.
+>*"Over 4 weeks at TILDE, I collaborated with the Prob.lm team to build a RAG-based study assistant.
 My main focus was the embedding and chunking pipeline, preparing data for efficient retrieval and integration with the model.
 Through research, teamwork, and valuable mentor guidance, I gained both technical and collaborative skills.
-I’m grateful for the experience, and proud that we delivered a functional CLI app I look forward to using for exam prep. - [**Atharv Sawarkar**](https://github.com/kazabiteboltiz)
+I’m grateful for the experience, and proud that we delivered a functional CLI app I look forward to using for exam prep."*- [**Atharv Sawarkar**](https://github.com/kazabiteboltiz)

 ## Resources

 - **Project Repository:** https://github.com/homebrew-ec-foss/prob.lm
 - **LangChain:** The core framework used to build our RAG pipeline.
 - **Ollama:** For running large language models locally.
 - **ChromaDB:** Our local vector store for embeddings.